-[Advertisement] Investing in nurse education and development is critical for hospitals and health systems to successfully transition to value-based care.
+[Sponsored] Investing in nurse education and development is critical for hospitals and health systems to successfully transition to value-based care.
 Nurses are in the position to not only participate in, but lead the transformation of the health care delivery system to one that is focused on team-based, patient-centered care across the continuum.
 This transformation will require new skills and enhanced knowledge around population health, wellness and data analytics, among other things.

-However, since organizations are faced with increasing demands on resource utilization and simultaneous cost reductions, adequate attention to ensuring successful transition for the newly licensed nurse may be not be appropriately designed, managed, supported or evaluated.
+However, since organizations are faced with increasing demands on resource utilization and simultaneous cost reductions, adequate attention to ensuring a successful transition for the newly licensed nurse may be not be appropriately designed, managed, supported or evaluated.

 The care delivery system of the future will be characterized by vast complexity due to use of sophisticated technology, aging of the population with the associated growth in chronic health issues, as well as diversity of patient populations and practice settings.